ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 If you apply your plan a second time, the previously created Kubernetes or OpenShift cluster and any applications that are deployed to it are deleted, and a new cluster is created.
 {: note}

+## Update the environment properties value
+{: #devsecops-env-value}
+{: step}

+After the DevSecOps CI toolchain is created in the previous step, follow these steps to update the **ci-pipeline** Delivery Pipeline before you run the pipeline:

+1. Open the DevSecOps CI toolchain in a browser.
+1. Click the **ci-pipeline** Delivery Pipeline tile.
+1. Select the **Environment properties** menu.
+1. Click the edit icon next to "vault-secret".
+1. In the **Edit property** window, click the key icon.
+A **Secure property** window is displayed, and the data is refreshed with your Secrets Manager information.
+1. From the **Secret name** menu, select `GPG_Key` and click **OK**.
+1. From the **Edit property** window, click **Save**.

+Now that the value is updated, you can run the pipeline.

+## Related information
+{: #devsecops-related}

 For more information about this workflow, see [Getting started with {{site.data.keyword.bplong_notm}} and Terraform](/docs/schematics?topic=schematics-getting-started).

+For {{site.data.keyword.bpshort}} troubleshooting information, see [How can I find the root cause of why Schematics apply is failing?](/docs/schematics?topic=schematics-nullresource-errors).

 ## Next steps
 {: #devsecops-next-steps}